 Don’t assume you can only be sued for the amount your client pays you.

 You can limit your liability by contract, sure.
 But if things go wrong and a court decides you’re liable for more, you’ll have to pay it.

 If your work is part of a larger project and your client alleges that your mistake has delayed or disrupted that too, they’ll sue you for their total loss.
 Bear in mind many projects, particularly those in construction or involving large-scale IT changes, can cost many millions of pounds.
 You don’t want the bill for that through your door.

-Professional indemnity insurance protects you against allegations of negligence and also covers the legal costs of defending you, regardless of the validity of the claim.
+Professional indemnity insurance protects you against allegations of negligence and the legal costs of defending you, regardless of the claim’s validity.

 That’s great of course – but we all know that solicitors aren’t exactly cheap.
 The cost of your defence, if the claim is complicated or protracted, could easily run into many tens (or even hundreds) of thousands of pounds.

 Make sure you choose enough cover to pay a claim’s legal costs.
 It might be proven that there’s no case against you but you still need someone to make that argument in the first place.

 The type of policy is almost as important as its level of cover.
 Here’s why:

 If you buy a policy with, say, £250,000 cover ‘in the aggregate’, that’s the maximum amount the policy will pay for the accumulated total of all claims made against you in one policy period.